SSBakh/SBU-Blockchain-Winter-22/Homework/400422201/README.md

 *1/A - RSA keypair*

-We use the pycryptodome library to create RSA key pairs:
+I use the pycryptodome library to create RSA key pairs:
 ```python
 pip install pycryptodome
 ```
-Also we need other calls:
+Also I need other calls:
-As we are using the RSA algorithm, we need to import it from Crypto.PublicKey.
+As I are using the RSA algorithm, we need to import it from Crypto.PublicKey.
-We are also using the OAEP-Padding scheme.
+I are also using the OAEP-Padding scheme.
 We have imported PKCS1_OAEP from Crypto.cipher.
-To convert binary to ASCII, we have imported binascii.
+To convert binary to ASCII, I have imported binascii.
 ```python
 from Crypto.PublicKey import RSA
 from Crypto.Cipher import PKCS1_OAEP
 import binascii
 ```
-Then we create keypair values using RSA.generate in this way:
+Then I create keypair values using RSA.generate in this way:
 ```python
 keyPair = RSA.generate(3072)
 # Generating publickey value